 Once On High Ground, Stay Where You Are!

 Thank you for visiting the Havasupai Reservation.
 There are several important things that you need to be aware of to ensure your safety in our beautiful and unique canyon:

 - The temperature can often be well over 100 degrees in the summer.
 Plan to hike in the coolest part of the day, when the canyon in shady.
 Sunscreen and sunhats are recommended.

 - Plan frequent rest stops in whatever shade you can find.
 Let your body temperature cool down before going on.
 If necessary, wait in the shade until evening before continuing.

 - Plan to carry 1 gallon of water per person on the hike.
-There is absolutely any water available on the trail.
+There is absolutely no water available on the trail.
 If you do not have enough water do not start out on the trail.

 - Watch for signs of dehydration in yourself and companions.
 Signs include headache, dizziness, moodiness, and fatigue.
 Dangerous or late signs of dehydration are: fast heartbeat, shallow breathing, confusion and disorientation.
-People with server dehydration are often combative and unreasonable and are not capable of making decisions!
+People with severe dehydration are often combative and unreasonable and are not capable of making decisions!
 STOP!
 Do not go on!

 - Hiking at night is not recommended.
 It is easy to get lost or injured at night.
 Take a flashlight and extra batteries.

 - Watch out for and respect scorpions or snakes.
 Shake out your shoes before putting them on.

 - It is 8 miles from Hilltop to the village of Supai.
 The waterfalls and campgrounds are an additional 2 miles from the village.
 Reservations are necessary for lodging and camping.